CashlessSociety/cashless/README.md

 [!](./doc/ganache_quick_start.png)

-5. Copy private keys from ganache into reserves_test
+5. Copy private keys from ganache into local_keys

-Click on the 'key' for three random addresses and get the private key, copy it into the obvious place in reserves_test.py
+Click on the 'key' for three random addresses and get the private key, copy it into the obvious place in local_keys.py

 [!](./doc/ganache_priv_keys.png)